 In the summer of 2016, a fever broke out that affected millions of people.
 A videogame prompted young Iranians to challenge the bans of their government, dozens of people in New York to abandon their cars on the highway, and the French army to allocate resources to map the location of virtual creatures.
-The culprit of this epidemic was Pokémon Go, a mobile phone application that was installed by more than 100 million users worldwide in the first month alone.
+The culprit of this epidemic was Pokémon GO, a mobile phone application that was installed by more than 100 million users worldwide in the first month alone.

 The purpose of the game was to collect the 151 pokémon hiding in the streets, squares and parks.
 They could be captured even in the Pentagon and the White House.
-Players had to travel around their cities to find the virtual creatures, converting the real world into the playing field.
+Players had to travel around their cities to find the virtual creatures, turning the real world into the playing field.
 Augmented reality was responsible for successfully merging these two universes.
-This technology and its complementary one, virtual reality, have not been limited just to Pokémon Go and they have completely revolutionized the way of playing videogames.
+This technology and its complementary one, virtual reality, have not been limited just to Pokémon GO and they have completely revolutionized the way of playing videogames.

 “It’s possible to fulfill all the gamer fantasies: travelling to fantastic worlds, role-playing games or getting superpowers,” says Gomez, who is also technology director for the virtual reality studio Isostopy.
 “In addition, it is played in a much more intense way, without the protection that being behind a monitor provides.
 Now, the user must only use not only a mouse and a keyboard, but his whole body.”